 - Fines: Up to $10,000

-- Jail Time: Up to 3 Years
+- Jail time: Up to three years

-- 25 Years to Life in a State Prison
+- 25 years to life in a state prison

-- The Death Penalty
+- The death penalty

 Federal Conspiracy Charges in California

-Conspiracy charges in California can be further complicated because conspiracy is sometimes prosecuted in the federal court system.
-Generally, federal conspiracy charges only apply if a group attempts to:
+Conspiracy charges in California can be further complicated because cases are sometimes prosecuted in the federal court system.

-- Carry Out a Crime Against the United States
+- Carry out a crime against the United States

 - Defraud the United States

-Conspiracy charges are often difficult to handle on your own because you can be convicted of conspiracy without ever carrying out the planned criminal act.
+Conspiracy charges are often difficult to handle on your own because you can be convicted without ever carrying out the planned criminal act.
 You can increase your chances of successfully handling this charge by contacting a Los Angeles criminal defense lawyer right away.

 You Did Not Agree to Commit a Crime